Building Code & Reference Guides

 The Step Code provides a consistent provincial standard for energy efficiency to replace the wide range of existing policies and programs unique to each local government.
 It also supports consumer choice by taking a new performance-based approach rather than a prescriptive approach.
 This allows builders flexibility to develop using all available technologies as the Step Code does not specify how to construct a building, only identifies an energy efficiency target that must be met.

-City of Victoria approach
+City of Victoria Step Code Requirements

 For information and resources on the BC Energy Step Code, including the implementation guide, costing study, technical webinars, and FAQs, visit www.energystepcode.ca.